 Since they are so unavoidable, your focus as a business owner should be to make them as efficient and tolerable as possible for all concerned, including yourself.
-Indeed, with these simple steps, you can ensure a smooth and professional experience for everyone: this is how to conduct a performance review.
+By following these simple steps, you can ensure a smooth and professional experience for everyone:

 If you want your employees to be more receptive towards feedback, you have to take steps to instil a culture of frequent or ongoing appraisals.
 Quarterly or even monthly evaluations can have a significant positive impact on your employees.